jayDayZee/at/README.md

   * now please feel free to enter the code body
 * Would you like to rename this variable?
 Thats fine, it is an object that is expressed on the screen however you would like.
 Do I understand the scope model of the Work 2 environment I am designed to guide you interactions with?
 Yes of course I do.
 Please just update the representation of that variable object to whatever you would like.
 Find Replace is a paper based paradigm

+# The Future
 The future of @ will create a significant runtime space running acrross many cloud and local machines which is shared.
 The open source community will co-create representations of core human concepts.
 The core concepts will contain many hundreds of hours of developer experience, and will be able to ask questions that guide the expressions of systems.
 It will be easier to program in @ than to draw circles and lines on a piece of paper.

+# The Work of Research
-## **What** do I implement in @
+**What** do I implement in @

 Words such as:
 * Place
 * Welcome
 * Introduction
 * List

-A crowdfunding website is a Place (website type (physical type, event type, etc) ) When people arrive at a place they must be welcomed to your energy style to it (youTube video).
+* A crowdfunding website is a Place (websiteType (physicalType, eventType, etc) )
+* When people arrive the first time at a place they must be welcomed to your energy style to it (youTube video), graphics style.
-Introduction - here is a List of Projects, here is a donationButton, here is a List of Founders, here is List of Principles.
+* Introduction - here is a List of Projects, here is a donationButton, here is a List of Founders, here is List of Principles of the Place.
+  * without Introduction, Places must follow generic guidelines, which makes them generic.
+Imagine being dropped into the middle of a shopping centre with no map or idea where the food court is.
+Shopping centres have maps near the doors.
+* What is a Project?
+  * a Project is a Place.
+  * Welcome (youTube video communicating the energy style of the Project)
+  * Introduction - here is the Description, here is the List of Rewards.
+    * What is a reward?
+Welcome, introduction, etc.

+ What we are able